weaviate/weaviate-io/_posts/blog/2022-09-12-Distance-Metrics.md

 Check out this article to learn [Why Vector Search engines are so fast](https://weaviate.io/blog/2022/09/Why-is-Vector-Search-so-fast.html){:target="_blank"} and how they work.

 ## Distance Metrics
-And here comes the real questions and the main purpose of this article:
+Here comes the real question and the purpose of this article:
 > How does a Vector Search engine know which vectors should be grouped closely and which should be far apart?

 **The Answer**: